-MIT Startup Exchange is convening its seventh installment of Demo Day on Wednesday, December 7 (12 PM – 1:15 PM ET).
-The event will feature several exciting industry-ready startups in brief lightning talks and Q&A.
+MIT Startup Exchange is convening its eleventh installment of Demo Day on Wednesday, December 6 (12 PM – 1:15 PM ET).
+The event will feature lightning talks and Q&A, followed by breakout rooms.

 This event is for ILP members.
 You can confirm your company's ILP membership here: https://ilp.mit.edu/search/members.